 2 backers Limited (4 left of 6)

-Be “As Ritzy As Can Be” and in appreciation we’ll add your name as an “ASSOCIATE PRODUCER” in the film credits PLUS your choice of THE NEW ORLEANS PREMIERE PACKAGES #1 & #2 or THE ONLINE PREMIERE PACKAGE along with all of the above gifts except for the “Special Thanks” credit.Estimated delivery:Add $20 USD to ship outside the US
+Be “As Ritzy As Can Be” and in appreciation we’ll add your name as an “ASSOCIATE PRODUCER” in the film credits PLUS your choice of THE NEW ORLEANS PREMIERE PACKAGES #1 & #2 or THE ONLINE PREMIERE PACKAGE along with all of the above gifts except for the “Special Thanks” credit.Estimated delivery:Ships anywhere in the world

 0 backers Limited (15 left of 15)